iZackk26/Quantum_Computer/README.md

                                                                        ░

 ```
-This is my project of Quantum COmputers that i made for my FUC classes.
-I hope this project helps you to understand the importance of the Cuantum Computers in the future and the benefits of it.
+This is my project of Quantum Computers that i made for my FUC classes.
+I hope this project helps you to understand the importance of the Quantum Computers in the future and the benefits of it.